unil-lettres/limesurvey/README.md

 # Docker images

-Changes in the `development` branch will create new images tagged `latest-dev` & `latest-stage`, while changes in the `main` branch will create images tagged `latest` and the defined limesurvey version.
+Changes in the `development` branch will create new images tagged `latest-dev` & `latest-stage`, while changes in the `main` branch will create images tagged `latest`.
+And finally, when a new tag is created, an image with the defined limesurvey version will be automatically built.

 # Configuration
 ## Main configuration